hgraph-io/nodejs-template/README.md

 ```
 If you encounter connection errors ensure the API key is valid and that your
 network allows outbound connections to HGraph.

+## Detecting contract type
+`src/contractType.ts` shows how to determine if a contract address implements the ERC-20 or ERC-721 interface using ethers.
+The exported `detectContractType` function returns `"erc20"`, `"erc721"`, or `"unknown"`.